Fabian Schär: Newcastle United

 On 26 July 2018, following Deportivo de La Coruña's relegation from La Liga, Schär signed a three-year deal with Newcastle United after the club had activated his £3 million buy out clause in his contract.

 He made his debut for the club on 26 August 2018, in a 2–1 defeat to Chelsea.
 Schär scored his first goals for Newcastle against Cardiff City on 19 January 2019, netting twice in a 3–0 victory at St James' Park.
 He scored his third Newcastle goal against Burnley in a 2–0 win, opening the scoring with a 30-yard strike that would win Premier League and Match of the Day's February Goal of the Month competition.
 His fourth goal came in the final game of the season, and eventual 4–0 win over Fulham.

 On 4 October 2023, Schär scored his first Champions League goal for Newcastle United against Paris Saint-Germain in a 4–1 home victory during the 2023–24 season group stage.

 On 8 January 2024, Schär extended his contract with Newcastle until the summer of 2025.

-On 13 April 2024, Schär netted his 50th career goal during United's 4–0 victory over Tottenham Hotspur.
+On 13 April, Schär netted his 50th career goal during United's 4–0 victory over Tottenham Hotspur.

 On 16 March 2025, Schär played the full 90 minutes for Newcastle in their victory in the 2025 EFL Cup final, making him part of the first Newcastle side to win a domestic trophy in 70 years.
 Schär scored the side's only goal in their 1–0 victory over AFC Wimbledon in the third round and the third in a 3–1 victory over Brentford in the quarter-final on the road to the final.

+On 2 June 2026, the club announced Schär had signed a one-year contract extension until the end of the 2026–27 season.